icopy-site/awesome-cn/docs/awesome/awesome-youtubers.md

 ## Operating systems

 Includes videos and tutorials for the correct management and understanding of Windows, Linux, Mac and other operating systems.
 Learn about useful commands and settings to keep your OS up-to-date and secure.
-Understand how do these systems work in-deep to allow you to control them using the best methods.

 [<img align="left" height="94px" width="94px" alt="Channel's avatar" src="https://yt3.ggpht.com/a/AATXAJyzXrRfkiVxobJ_1-ot6Nwbb-8hzmOInqGjQJReXQ=s100-c-k-c0xffffffff-no-rj-mo"/>](https://www.youtube.com/c/RibaLinux)